CodeforTuscaloosa/Visual-Town-Budget/README.md

 ####Data pipeline
 Town representatives are likely to be proficient in editing spreadsheets.
 The Visual Budget application currently uses a pipeline that converts CSV files (created with Microsoft Excel) to nested JSON files used for computation.

-A python script `src/httpdocs/data/processing/processCSV.py` converts a flat CSV file into the nested JSON structure listed above.
-A php script `src/httpdocs/data/processing/update.php` orchestrates the entire data update procedure.
+A python script `processing/processCSV.py` converts a flat CSV file into the nested JSON structure listed above.
+A php script `processing/update.php` orchestrates the entire data update procedure.

 For more information about CSV data formats or update procedures check `docs/data`.

-## Future upgrades
-*  Decoupling town related assets (budget sections, links, logos, data..) from core visualization techniques
-*  Changing data sections (eg. Replace 'revenues' with 'Town Departments') requires to manually change links (`navbar.php`), homepage data (`home.php`), initialization javascripts (`avb.js`) and update routines (`processCSV.py`, `update.php`).
-This process should be simplified to allow a simpler migration between different types of data.
-*  Grid space.
-As of now, although each viz component implements a common interface, each visualization is tied to specific div (or html section), the creation of a 'grid' space that allows any visualization to be 'attached' to any area of the screen and would greatly enhance the customization and upgradability of the application.

 ##Core Contributors